It is a laboratory technique routinely used in microbiological studies of bacteria.

 How is a Gram stain given?

-To perform a Gram stain, your doctor must collect a sample of body fluid or tissue for analysis.
+Your doctor must collect a body fluid or tissue sample for analysis to perform a Gram stain.

 Collection methods will vary according to the type of sample they need: